 Rights under Temporary Residence

-Temporary residents can also travel within the Schengen Area for up to 90 days in any 180-day period.
-They do so under the same conditions as other non-EU residents of EU member states.
+Under Bulgarian Residence Law, Temporary Residence holders may also travel within the Schengen Area for up to 90 days in any 180-day period.
+This rule aligns Bulgaria with EU mobility standards applicable to third-country nationals.

 Rights under Permanent Residence